-Students in courses taught by the Strategy and Policy Department will enhance their ability to think strategically.
-The Department's curriculum imparts students with foundational strategic concepts that future leaders can use when confronting complex challenges.
-Strategy is the relationship among ends, ways, and means.
-The Department's curriculum is designed to sharpen the students' ability to assess how alternative strategic courses of action achieve broad, national-level objectives.
+Students in courses taught by the Strategy and Policy Department (S&P) will enhance their ability to think strategically.
+The department's curriculum imparts students with foundational strategic concepts that future leaders can use when confronting complex challenges.
+Strategy is the relationship between ends, ways, and means.
+The department's curriculum is designed to sharpen the student's ability to assess how alternative strategic courses of action achieve broad, national-level objectives.
 Students will think in a disciplined, critical, and original manner about the international strategic environment, the range of potential strategies, and the strategic effects of joint, interagency, and multinational operations.